patelkirtan29/CSCI_6461_CSA/README.md

 .\run_simulator.bat
 ```

 You should see the GUI launch.
-The Program File field is prefilled with `Program1.txt` and is automatically loaded.
+The Program File field is prefilled with `Program2.txt` and is automatically loaded.

+### Program 2 demo

+Program2 demonstrates word searching in a paragraph:
+- Prints 6 sentences seperated by dot, each word is seperated by space
+- Ask the user for a word
+- Searches the paragraph to see if it contains the word
+- Prints out the first word: the sentence number, and the word number in the sentence

+Notes:
+- The word search is case sensitive

 ### Program 1 demo